10 Minutes With … Van Gogh Museum10 Minutes With … Van Gogh Museum

 Last year you branched out into fragrance, with the launch of a perfume called Sunflower Pop, what is the thinking and inspiration behind this one and the recent one with Mud Jeans, that maybe wouldn’t instantly stand out as an obvious collaboration?

-is a modern, clean British independent fragrance brand with sustainability and eco-responsibility at its heart with a passion for nature.
+The partnership with Floral Street is a wonderful collaboration is a wonderful collaboration, where we discovered a shared love of nature and finding the beauty in every day.
+Floral Street is a modern, clean British independent fragrance brand with sustainability and eco-responsibility at its heart with a passion for nature.
 Nature was hugely important to Vincent.
 It endlessly inspired and comforted him.
 If you look at his paintings, there's a lot of nature in them and that was basically the inspiration for our Sunflower Pop, a new fruity and sustainable fragrance.
 This summer, Floral Street Fragrance extended the range with two ethical scented home collections inspired by the Sunflowers and the Almond Blossom.

 We’ve recently launched the capsule collection with Mud Jeans, the world's first circular denim brand.
 The collaboration has its roots in a quote from a letter sent by Vincent to his brother in 1883: “Hoping for better times mustn’t be a feeling but a doing something in the present.”
 It’s a message that MUD Jeans feels is still just as relevant today, almost 140 years later.
 The collection is based on a shared passion for a beautiful planet and a belief in a better future.